atlantis-nova/simtag/README.md

 ![alt text](files/search-comparison.png)

-This search aims to be an improvement of the currently used bitwise filtering, which lacks flexibility in providing alternative results when the **regular search cannot retrieve enough results**.
+This search aims to improve the currently used bitwise filtering, which lacks flexibility in providing alternative results when the **regular search cannot retrieve enough samples**.

 ![alt text](files/missing-results.png)

 ## Covariate Encoding

-This algorithm makes use of a new encoding method called Covariate Encoding, which uses an optional PCA module to provide high-scalability to semantic tag filtering.
+This algorithm uses a new encoding method called Covariate Encoding, which employs an optional PCA module to provide high scalability to semantic tag filtering.

-To provide a better insights on the definitions:
+To provide better insights into the definitions:
-- **sample**: the list of tags associated with an element present in our database (ex. a steam game).
+- **sample**: the list of tags associated with an element in our database (ex. a Steam game).
 We search through our collection of thousands of existing samples.
-- **query**: the list of tags that the user has input, the objective is to find a sample matching with those tags.
+- **query**: the list of tags that the user has input, the objective is to find a sample matching those tags.

 In most encoding algorithms, we encode both queries and samples using the same algorithm.
 However, each sample contains more than one tag, each represented by a different set of relationships **that we need to capture in a single vector**.